-I can actually thank my experience with cancer for my new reading habits.
+I can thank my experience with cancer for my new reading habits.
 Determined to understand my illness and what was going on inside my body, I consumed every medical paper I could get my hands on.
-Even my Oncologist commented that I could deliver his university lectures for him when he was on holiday!
-An objective appreciation for my cancer helped me deal with it better, make much more informed decisions as part of my treatment process (there were some very close calls) and, to this day, live with the aftermath.
-Because serious illness is as much a head-game as it is a physical experience, I transitioned from reading just medical texts to books about psychology, then on to books about the world around me in general.
-One of the few advantages of six months of chemotherapy and rehabilitation is that you have a lot of time on your hands.
-In 2016 I became a reading machine!
+This knowledge helped me deal with it better, make more informed decisions as part of my treatment process, and live with the aftermath.
+Serious illness is as much a head-game as it is a physical experience, so I transitioned from reading medical texts to books about psychology, then on to books about the world around me in general.
+Six months of chemotherapy and rehabilitation means you have a lot of time on your hands.
+The following books kept me occupied!

 Man’s Search for Meaning, by Victor Frankl, chronicles the author’s time as an inmate in the Auschwitz concentration camp during World War II.
 The early chapters do not make for easy reading but the book opens up into one of the deepest and most eloquent explorations of the meaning of human existence and man’s search for such meaning.
 This book is essential reading for anybody interested in the psychology of suffering, mental health, personal growth, and how to lead a happy life.